 Heading out to do barn or farm chores in winter means bundling up with layers to fend off penetrating cold.
-Horses have their own “built-in” insulation of a winter hair coat and a layer of fat to protect against cold temperatures.
+Horses have their own built-in insulation of a winter hair coat and a layer of fat to protect against cold temperatures.
 As keepers of our horses, we also often provide shelter and/or blankets to help them conserve warmth in their bodies.
 But what other strategies can we implement to help our horses stay warm?

 Not all cold weather conditions sap energy from horses if they are sufficiently protected with hair and at least a thin insulating layer of fat.
 The point at which a horse uses more energy to maintain body warmth beyond normal metabolic needs is called the lower critical temperature (LCT).
 Generally, this is around 45 degrees Fahrenheit.
 For every 10 degrees Fahrenheit below this critical temperature, a horse needs to consume approximately 10% more calories to stay warm without losing weight.
 For a horse that eats 20 pounds of hay per day, adding another two pounds of hay each day helps him better manage a cold snap.

-How much more feed a horse needs to certain climatic changes.
+How much more feed a horse needs depends on certain climatic changes.
 Take a horse in the Rocky Mountains as one example.
 Shortening daylight hours and steadily increasing cold temperatures through the progression of autumn months prepare this horse for upcoming winter weather.
 He grows a good hair coat and eats more to accumulate a layer of fat.
 Then consider this same location with the horse brought into the barn at night, with or without a blanket.
 This individual is not as acclimatized to outside weather conditions, so his LCT will start at a higher temperature range when he is turned out compared to the horse that lives outside around the clock.

 Regardless of the living arrangement and how accustomed a horse is to his environment, once the lower critical temperature is reached, without added groceries, he will begin to lose weight.
 This is particularly true if cold conditions persist, as they tend to for many months in northern parts of the United States.